 We are seeking a positive team player who is enthusiastic about contributing to hydrological science for the benefit of New Zealand, and has a proactive, problem-solving attitude.
-The successful candidate will have a Masters or a Doctoral degree with experience in hydrology, irrigation hydrology, hydro-meteorology or a closely related field.
-At least two years experience with irrigation projects and hydrological process investigations with a focus on soil-water-vegetation interaction, and proven abiity to work in a multi-stakeholder environment are essential attributes.
+The successful candidate will have a Masters or Doctoral degree with experience in hydrology, irrigation hydrology, hydro-meterology or a closely related field.
+At least two years experience with irrigation projects and hydrological process investigations with a focus on soil-water-vegetation interaction, and proven ability to work in a multi-stakeholder environment are essential attributes.
 Also desirable would be knowledge of good practice irrigation principles relevant to New Zealand conditions, a demonstrated ability in the manipulation and analysis of large environmental datasets and experience of field instrumentation design, set-up and operation.

 Visit the NIWA website for more information.
 Click HERE.